geg-tech/biblicallyaccuratekeyboard/journal.md

 also here's the full peeper with all the modeled cad and stuff added on (too lazy to add keycaps rn so tomorrow) <br/>
 <img width="561" alt="image" src="https://github.com/user-attachments/assets/55b573fb-a678-4697-9ea1-8f24cb35da15" /> <br/>
 time spent: 2 hours modeling and creating the full CAD

+## 6/16/24 - OUGH ITS DONE (the cad)
+This morning I colored and added the keycaps to the model I made on the 14th